craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		GME-008 is a dual-headed greataxe primarily composed of steel.
 Together, the heads of the axe are 1.45' across, and they each have a blade just over 14" long.
 In addition to its material proporties, GME-008 exhibits an emotional influence on its user, creating or increasing irritation and or anger that leads to a murderous rage.
 Investigation into this property has concluded that this 'rage' is continually and exponentially increasing, but is seriously quelled by its user causing the death of an intelligent humanoid experiencing fear of the user or GME-008 itself.

 		GME-008 was crafted by the late Sarhin Bodaim while under the service of her patriarch, Edward Bodaim, who used GME-008 during his rule of the Greenhilles and the surrounding holdings.
-Since its creation, GME-008 has passed through an unknown number of hands before it was taken off the corpse of its previous Keeper by Killrick Em Glask, who now actively wields GME-008.
+Since its creation, GME-008 has passed through an unknown number of hands before it was gathered by Killrick Em Glask, who now actively wields GME-008.
 ```

 ###### The Compalati